KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 ## Risk Mitigation

 There are some risks when utilising Kyber.
-To safeguard users, we kindly ask that you refer to the "Risk Mitigation" section on what these risks are, and how to mitigate them.
+To safeguard users, we kindly ask that you refer to the [Slippage Rates Protection](integrations-slippagerateprotection.md) and [Price Feed Security](integrations-pricefeedsecurity.md) sections on what these risks are, and how to mitigate them.

 ## Overview